Brain tumors: an introduction

 their own body or to others around them because

-the radiation dose is precisely delivered and
+the dose is

-Chemotherapy drugs can be administered orally
+Chemotherapy drugs can be taken orally

 as a pill, intravenously (IV), or as a wafer

-effect.
-Chemotherapy is not routinely used for
+Chemotherapy is typically used for high-grade gliomas; it is not routinely used for benign tumors.

 Figure 7.
 Chemotherapy for high-grade gliomas is usually taken as a pill daily for a set period of time called a cycle.
 The drug circulates through the bloodstream to the brain where it crosses the blood-brain-barrier to the tumor.